Netlabbuilder/Arista_Labs/Spine_Leaf/Lab_1/readme.md

 │         │ ceos:4.35.0F │         │ 3fff:172:20:20::3 │
 ╰─────────┴──────────────┴─────────┴───────────────────╯
 ```
-- SSH access to a device using node name (username/password is `admin/admin`):
+- SSH access to a device using node name and username/password is `admin/admin`
 ```
 ~/clab-arista$ ssh admin@spine_1
 Warning: Permanently added 'spine_1' (ED25519) to the list of known hosts.